h8d13/partstoob/.github/BOOTSTRAP.md

 The other side is also that sysd is available in the target either-way.
 So was there really any major reason for it to be called on the host (often considered temp, ISO env) system.
-This is obviously not to say systemd bad, just that it should only be used within the target and not the host.
+This is obviously not to say systemd bad, just that it should only be used within the target and not on the host.

 ---